Performance Max campaigns frustrate many Google Ads marketers for being a black box.

 Before you make any changes, make sure that you have enough data.
 That is, enough data for the bidding algorithm, and for you to make data-based decisions.

 Also allow enough time and conversions data after the changes, to evaluate their impact.
+The more conversion data your PMax campaigns have, the better.

 Testing Mentality